OliverOakley/project_two/README.md

 ## Planning:

-Screenshots within this README.md are taken and stored using Gyazo Capture.

 For planning purposes, I created a Kanban Board on Trello.
 You can find it [here.](https://trello.com/b/9rVOaiOL/dd-character-generator)

 Here is a snippet of the initial version of the Kanban Board, before it is fully populated: